Cythion/SBL.20004/report.md

 Some words on the background of your projects.
 Which plants did you select and why ?

 Plants are one of the least mobile organisms on this planet and this can pose a problem when dealing with predators, because the option to flee is not really avaliable to them.
 Some plant are thus using a different strategy to deal with adversaries, toxic compounds.
-Toxins allow the plant to defend against potential predators by disincentivicing its consumption.
+Toxins allow the plant to defend against potential predators by disincentivicing consumption.

+Aconitine is a neurotoxin, found in Aconitum and Delphinium plants, that acts on sodium-ion channels and inhibits conformational changes of the channel protein.
+This inhibition blocks membrane repolerization and without this membrane potential neurons are no longer able to work.
+Exposure to a high concentration of aconitine can lead to paralysis.